-May not be offered in 1989.
+May not be offered in 1990.

-Mammalian histology, with particular reference to the human.
 Practical histological procedures: fixation, section preparation, staining.
 Microscopy.
 Theoretical, practical and applied histochemistry.

-70.305 Neuroanatomy 2
+70.305 Neuroanatomy 2 S2 L1T2

 Prerequisite: 70.021C.

 Topics of contemporary neuroanatomy and neuroscience.
 Includes: sensory, motor, and associational areas of the cerebral cortex, cerebral asymmetry, hippocampus, regulatory centres of the brainstem organization of cerebellum, sensory organs.
 Recent advances in chemical neuroanatomy and neuroendocrinology.
 Neuroanatomy of major neurological diseases, scientific basis of novel approaches to treatment.
 Recent work on the development of the brain.
 The course is organized in seminar format, and is based primarily on original publications.
 Students are required to undertake a substantial amount of private study.